kellobri/rladies-dc-github-wkshp/README.md

 - Which client you should use is largely operating system dependent
 - I don't have any personal recommendations - google: "best git clients" to get a sense of what's popular and try one out!

-A line I wrote on my local computer